 The Business Combination will be accounted for as a "reverse recapitalization" in accordance with IFRS.
 Under this method of accounting, BSGA will be treated as the "acquired" company for financial reporting purposes.
-This determination is primarily based on the fact that subsequent to the Business Combination, the Bitdeer's shareholders are expected to have a majority of the voting power of the Company, Bitdeer will comprise all of the ongoing operations of combined company, Bitdeer will comprise a majority of the governing body of combined company, and Bitdeer's senior management will comprise all of the senior management of the combined company.
-Since BSGA does not meet the definition of a business under IFRS, the transaction is outside the scope of IFRS 3, "Business Combinations", and it is accounted for as an equity-settled, share-based payment transaction in accordance with IFRS 2, "Share-based Payments".
+This determination is primarily based on the fact that subsequent to the Business Combination, the Bitdeer's shareholders are expected to have a majority of the voting power of the Company, Bitdeer will comprise all of the ongoing operations of combined company, Bitdeer will comprise all of the senior management of the combined company.
+Since BSGA does not meet the definition of a business under IFRS, the transaction is outside the scope of IFRS 3, "Business

+Combinations", and it is accounted for as an equity-settled, share-based payment transaction in accordance with IFRS 2, "Share-based Payments".
 Accordingly, for accounting purposes, the Business Combination will be treated as the equivalent of Bitdeer issuing shares for the net assets of BSGA, accompanied by a recapitalization.
 The net assets of BSGA will be stated at historical costs.
 Any difference in the fair value of the consideration deemed to have been issued by Bitdeer and the fair value of BSGA's identifiable net assets represents a listing service received by Bitdeer and is recorded through profit and loss.
 No goodwill or other intangible assets will be recorded.
 Operations prior to the Business Combination will be those of Bitdeer.